 - The best gaming PCs still outperform the latest Xbox

-While the Xbox Series X might not represent the jump in tech we experienced from previous console generation to new generation, there’s still a lot to pick over and admire here.
-Read on for our full Xbox Series X review to see whether the new console has been worth the wait.
+Furthermore, there's just a lot of other stuff to admire about the Xbox Series X. So read on for our full Xbox Series X review to see whether the new console has been worth the wait.

 CPU: 3.8GHz 8-core AMD Zen 2